Cyprus-Turkey talks go nowhere in Geneva

 The British, Greek, and Turkish foreign ministers also took part, speaking for the powers which ended UK colonial rule on the island in the 1960 Treaty of Guarantee.

-Thursday's talks were meant to help resolve a frozen conflict, which broke out in 1974 when Turkey invaded Cyprus and formed the TRNC, which is not recognised by any other country.
+Thursday's talks were meant to help resolve a frozen conflict, which broke out in 1974 when Turkey invaded Cyprus and formed the TRNC.

 Previous UN resolutions had spoken of reunification in a "bizonal, bicommunal federation".